Canonical quantization of the covariant fields on de Sitter spacetimes: Finite-dimensional representations of the algebra

+where $^*$ denotes the complex conjugation.
+The phases $\eta(\tau)=\pm1$ have to be chosen in order to accomplish the orthogonality relation (\ref{orto2a}).

-Note that the canonical basis $\{\tau, j\lambda\rangle\}$ defines the {\em chiral} rep. while a new basis in which $\gamma_{(\rho)}$ becomes diagonal gives the so called standard rep..
-This terminology comes from the Dirac theory where $\gamma_{(\rho_s)}=\gamma^0$ is the Dirac matrix that may have these reps. \cite{Th}.
+Finally we note that the canonical basis $\{|\tau, j\lambda\rangle\}$ defines the {\em chiral} rep. while a new basis in which $\gamma_{(\rho)}$ becomes diagonal gives the so called standard rep..
+This terminology comes from the Dirac theory where $\gamma_{(\rho_D)}=\gamma^0$ and all the Dirac matrices may have such types of reps. \cite{Th}.